Core

 • id: chatcmpl-xxx

-• model: gemini-2.5-flash
+• model: gemini-3-pro-preview

 • finish_reason: stop

-• usage: Usage(completion_tokens=153, prompt_tokens=4, total_tokens=157, completion_tokens_details=CompletionTokensDetailsWrapper(accepted_prediction_tokens=None, audio_tokens=None, reasoning_tokens=143, rejected_prediction_tokens=None, text_tokens=10), prompt_tokens_details=PromptTokensDetailsWrapper(audio_tokens=None, cached_tokens=None, text_tokens=4, image_tokens=None))
+• usage: Usage(completion_tokens=260, prompt_tokens=4, total_tokens=264, completion_tokens_details=CompletionTokensDetailsWrapper(accepted_prediction_tokens=None, audio_tokens=None, reasoning_tokens=251, rejected_prediction_tokens=None, text_tokens=9, image_tokens=None, video_tokens=None), prompt_tokens_details=PromptTokensDetailsWrapper(audio_tokens=None, cached_tokens=None, text_tokens=4, image_tokens=None, video_tokens=None), cache_read_input_tokens=None)

 Hello!
 How can I help you today?